 Click Settings to make additional device-specific settings.
 This button is not available for all measuring devices.
-If you are using an ES-2000, you can select from three types of measuring conditions.
+If you are using an ES-2000, or an ES-6000, you can select from three types of measurement conditions.
 They are defined by ISO 13655, as follows:

-The UV content of the speciment illumination is not defined.
+The UV content of the incident illumination is not defined.
 Measuring occurs in one step.